Contents

 • Precautions for safe handling.
 Must include recommendations for handling incompatible chemicals, minimizing the release of chemicals into environment, and advice on general hygiene practices (eating, drinking, and smoking in work areas)

-• Recommendations on safe storage conditions, including any incompatibilities, including specific storage requirements
+• Recommendations on safe storage conditions, including any incompatibilities and specific storage requirements

 SDS Section 8: Exposure Controls/Personal Protection